cah6/cah6.github.io/_posts/technology/2019-04-20-nix-haskell-3.md

 http-media ==0.6.*,
 servant >=0.8 && <0.13
 ```
 because this package uses strict bounds on dependencies and the version it decided to use (v0.3.3) doesn't mesh with what we have.
-The latest commit (v0.3.4) does though, so we can grab the full info:
+The latest commit (v0.3.4) does though, and this library has a Nix derivation in the repository, so we can grab the full info with:
 ```bash
 nix-prefetch-git https://github.com/imalsogreg/servant-reflex 4459563
 ```
-and put the info into a `nix/servant-reflex.nix` file.
+and put the rev/sha256 into a `nix/servant-reflex.nix` file.
 Note that `callPackage` expects the `fetchFromGitHub` return value, without the `import` like before:
 ```nix
 { bootstrap ? import <nixpkgs> {} }:
 bootstrap.fetchFromGitHub {